webplatform/docs/html/elements/tr/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=HTML
-|Description=The following examples show how to create a table row in HTML and script.
+|Description=This example uses the '''TR''' element with the [[html/elements/table|'''TABLE''']], '''TD''', and '''TR''' elements to create a table with two rows.
 |Code=<nowiki><table>
 <tbody>
 <tr>